chaitanya6761/Udacity-Data-Analyst-Nano-Degree/P6 Data Visualization/README.md

 #### Reader 3.

-- Sort the bars of a bar plot in the increasing/decreasing order to represent the trend b/w various categories.
+- Sort the bars of a bar plot in the decreasing order and reduce the size of the bars of province graph..
 - Add a lengend to your tenure analysis graph to highlight the values of tenure variable.